Image Slider

 Hours: 11:00-23:00

 There are so many ways to enjoy the afternoon scene in Tokyo.
-You can grab a rice ball in FamilyMart, sit in a park, and eat while you admire nature and skyscrapers in harmony around you.
+You can grab a rice ball at FamilyMart, sit in a park, and eat while admiring the harmony of nature and skyscrapers around you.
 You can even try going to that mom-and-pop curry shop you have been too scared to try because of the language barrier.
 Remember, Tokyo is always about adventures.
 Explore and have fun!
 Maybe next time, you will discover the next best lunch Tokyo locals don’t even know about yet.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.